emmyamanda/swinging-london/README.md

 * Base HTML (all pages)
     - Navbar on desktop and mobile display.

+* Tip Page
+    - Home page that shows tips people added.

+* Login / Register Page
+    - Easy to navigate to login and register to site.

+* Profile Page
+    - View profile where you can add tip through.

 # Credits

-- This project was sourced from Adam Delancey - https://github.com/adamdelancey/ms3-tips and Code Institute Task Manager Mini Project, (https://codeinstitute.net/)
+- This project was sourced and credited from Adam Delancey - https://github.com/adamdelancey/ms3-tips and Code Institute Task Manager Mini Project, (https://codeinstitute.net/)